-Without proper workflow management practice in place, your business will face many performance-related and efficiency-related issues: missed deadlines, workplace accidents and injuries, products delivered below their desired qualities, and so on.
+Without proper workflow management practice in place, your small business will face many performance-related and efficiency-related issues: missed deadlines, workplace accidents and injuries, products delivered below their desired qualities, and so on.

 Workflow management will improve your company’s productivity and efficiency in the long run, and here, we will discuss all you need to know about implementing workflow management.

 By the end of this article, you’d have learned about: